alex-bellon/wikipedia/README.md

 ### Languages

+[Avoidance speech](https://en.wikipedia.org/wiki/Avoidance_speech) - a group of sociolinguistic phenomena in which a special restricted speech style must be used in the presence of or in reference to certain relatives.

 [Constructed Languages](https://en.wikipedia.org/wiki/Constructed_language) - A constructed language (sometimes called a conlang) is a language whose phonology, grammar, and vocabulary are, instead of having developed naturally, consciously devised for communication between intelligent beings, most commonly for use by humanoids.

 [Dog Latin](https://en.wikipedia.org/wiki/Dog_Latin) - the creation of a phrase or jargon in imitation of Latin, often by "translating" English words (or those of other languages) into Latin by conjugating or declining them as if they were Latin words.